 And let’s not forget my addition of vitamin E, not just as a skin-loving nutrient, but as a natural ingredient to preserve our lovely oils (more on this later).
 And, of course, we’ll cover the importance of adding a natural preservative system to keep your homemade product fresh and safe to use over time.
 After all, we want to keep this product looking and smelling as fresh as real lemons!

-Whether you’re a DIY enthusiast or a beginner in homemade beauty products, this tutorial is designed to guide you through each step of the process, ensuring you end up with a sea salt scrub that’s both luxurious and effective.
+Whether you’re a DIY enthusiast or a beginner in homemade beauty products, this tutorial is designed to guide you through each step of the process, ensuring you end up with a scrub that’s both luxurious and effective.

-So, gather your ingredients, and let’s get started on creating a DIY salt scrub that will be a delightful addition to your skincare routine!
+So, gather your ingredients, and let’s get started on creating a salt scrub that will be a delightful addition to your skincare routine!

-Because this is first and foremost a DIY salt scrub, I’m using some finely ground sea salt as my exfoliant.
+Because this is first and foremost a homemade salt scrub, I’m using some finely ground sea salt as my exfoliant.
 You can happily substitute this for either Epsom salts or Himalayan salts, but you’ll bump up the cost of production.
 The pink salts might work better if you’re using a botanical powder that is naturally pink as well.

 The botanical powder we are using is lemon peel, to go with the lemon theme of this body scrub.
 It’s a wonderful exfoliant, but you can happily substitute for a range of different botanical powders.